-Aileen Hartley was born November 26, 1914, to George Leroy and Mary Elizabeth Varner Hartley in Flora, MS. Her siblings included, Alma Lee, George Benjamin, Edward Lee, Leila Mae, Samuel Richard, Margie Louise, James Russell, Marvin Ashley and Rudolf (still born).
+Aileen Hartley was born November 26, 1914, to George Leroy and Mary Elizabeth Varner Hartley in Flora, MS. Her siblings included, Alma Lee (Matthews), George Benjamin, Edward Lee, Leila Mae (Conrad), Samuel Richard, Margie Louise (Oakes), James Russell, Marvin Ashley and Rudolf (still born).
+Aileen was 10 years old when her father died.
+Six years later, her mother died.
+She Then lived with various siblings until she married.
 She married Juliu C. "JC" King in 1933.
 JC was 25 and Aileen was 19.
 JC was born on March 27, 1908.
 They had a daughter, Helen Christine "Pete".
 JC died in 1987 at the age of 79.
 Aileen died in 1984 at the age of 69.

 Julius C. served in the CBs during WWII.
 Click here to read an account of his service.
 Julius C. King.

 Following his military service JC worked for the US Waterways Experimental Station in Vicksburg.
-Aileen had worked for The Garment Factory a Madison and Washington Streets in Vicksburg during the war.
+Aileen had worked for The Garment Factory at Madison and Washington Streets in Vicksburg during the war.
 The factory was run by M. Fine and Sons of New York.
 They had been persuaded to come to Vicksburg to provide jobs for women.
 The city built the building in 1936 for Fine.
-The factory made primarily men's work clothes however they did have a line of women's clothing.
+The factory made primarily men's work clothes, however, they did have a line of women's clothing.
 Their brand was Five Brothers.
 Fine was notorious for low salaries and working conditions.
-A sitdown strike by over 200 women workers paid $7 a week led to Fine's shutting down the factory.
+A sitdown strike by over 200 women workers, who were paid $7 a week, led to Fine's shutting down the factory.
 Negotiations resulted in some improvemet in conditions and wages.
-During the war, the factory produced shirts and pants for military uniforms Most of the women worked as semtresses, earning $17.50 a week according to the late Betty Rather who worked there.
+During the war, the factory produced shirts and pants for military uniforms.
+Most of the women worked as seamtresses, earning $17.50 a week, according to the late Betty Rather who worked there.